-The Ping River was once the life blood of Chiang Mai and even today the Riverside area of the city is home to a range of attractions to complement any stay.
-The cool temperatures and leisurely pace of the river make it a great place to wonder around soaking up the sights and the classic wooden buildings, boutiques and cafes make for great places to stop and freshen up.
+Our list of the best things to do in Chiang Mai Riverside shows just how much of an oddball sort of place this area of the city is.
+Far from the ancient temples of the Old City, the banks of the Ping River were historically the commercial heart of the Rose of the North.
+Today, the Riverside area is home to a range of attractions to complement any stay.
+The cool temperatures and leisurely pace of the river make it a great place to wonder around soaking up the sights and the classic wooden buildings, boutiques and cafés make for great places to stop and freshen up.

 - Wat Doi Suthep & Hmong Hill-Tribe Village

 - Old City Half-Day Bike Tour